-As we embark on selecting FFWS’s sixteenth cohort, we pause to celebrate the 25,000 Wisconsin scholars supported by the generosity of John and Tashia Morgridge, we celebrate a decade of learning – both for the students and for ourselves.
+As we embark on selecting FFWS’s sixteenth cohort, we pause to celebrate the 25,000 Wisconsin scholars supported by the generosity of John and Tashia Morgridge through grants and stipends.
+We celebrate fifteen years of learning – both for the students and for ourselves.

-Financial aid officers and other campus officials helped shape the FFWS program and its implementation; they are tremendous partners to the FFWS efforts, and their time and effort cannot be thanked enough.
+Financial aid officers and other campus officials helped shape the FFWS program and its implementation over the years; they are tremendous partners to the FFWS efforts, and their time and effort cannot be thanked enough.
 They continue to provide insights and guidance to the program.
 We also work with the research community to question what determines whether a student persists and succeeds in completing a degree.
 There are social, emotional, academic and financial issues as well as pragmatic issues at play.

 Wisconsin is a unique and wonderfully diverse State.
-As we continue, we will keep learning how best to assure that FFWS students succeed at school and graduate with a college degree.
+As we continue, we will keep learning how best to ensure that FFWS students succeed at school and graduate with a college degree.

 Executive Director and Board Member